 If you're anything like me, waiting 20 to 60 minutes can feel like an eternity when you're hungry.
 Here are some things to occupy you (see if you can guess which one I did):

 What's your favorite method for defrosting dinner in a flash?
-How do you distract yourself from hanger?
 Tell us in the comments below!

 Photos by James Ransom